Argentina could shed 40,000 construction jobs amid crisis, executives warn

-BUENOS AIRES, Sept 6 (Reuters) - Argentina could shed some 40,000 jobs in its construction sector in coming months as high interest rates hurt financing and the government scales back projects to cut its budget deficit, according to industry executives and union leaders.
+BUENOS AIRES (Reuters) - Argentina could shed some 40,000 jobs in its construction sector in coming months as high interest rates hurt financing and the government scales back projects to cut its budget deficit, according to industry executives and union leaders.

 With the central bank holding interest rates at a punishing 60 percent in an effort to curb high inflation and halt a slide in the peso currency, construction executives said there was no credit available to finance public works promised by President Mauricio Macri’s government.